thephez/backup-readme/platform/markdown/platform-protocol-reference-identity.md

       "type": "boolean",
       "description": "Read only",
       "$comment": "Identity public key can't be modified with readOnly set to true.
-It can’t be changed after adding a key" }
+It can’t be changed after adding a key" },
+    "disabledAt": {
+      "type": "integer",
+      "description": "Timestamp indicating that the key was disabled at a specified time", "minimum": 0
+    }
   },
   "allOf": [